-Staff Completed by Course Provider Cost Valid for Group 1 General Staff School staff with a direct teaching role with students affected by asthma or other school staff directed by the principal after conducting a risk assessment.
-Asthma first aid management for education staff (non-accredited) One hour face-to-face or online training.
-The Asthma Foundation of Victoria Free to all schools 3 years Group 2 Specific Staff Staff working with high risk children with a history of severe asthma, or with direct student wellbeing responsibility, (including nurses, Course in Management of Asthma Risks and Emergencies in the Workplace Any RTO that has this course in their scope of practice Paid by Teesdale Primary School 3 years
+Staff Completed by Course Provider Cost Valid for Group 1 School staff with a direct Asthma first aid The Asthma Free to all 3 years General teaching role with management for Foundation of schools Staff students affected by education staff Victoria asthma or other school (non-accredited) staff directed by the One hour principal after conducting face-to-face or a risk assessment. online training.

-I PE/sport teachers, first 22282VIC
+Group 2 Staff working with high Course in Any RTO that has Paid by 3 years

-á aid and school staff (accredited)
+Specific risk children with a Management of this course in Teesdale

-á attending camp) OR
+Staff history of severe asthma, Asthma Risks and their scope of Primary School

-Course in
+or with direct student Emergencies in practice

-Emergency
+wellbeing responsibility, the Workplace

-Asthma
+(including nurses, 22282VIC

-Management
+PE/sport teachers, first (accredited)

-10392NAT
+aid and school staff

-(accredited)
+attending camp)